In December 2004, we

 is the fan motor, and the rest of the airplane is

 an applique that is fastened to the ceiling.
-Although not part of
+Although not

 the original kit, I also added two "landing lights" on